scc-digitalhub/postgrest-operator/README.md

 - `schema`: **Required**.
 The schema PostgREST will expose.
 - `anonRole`: *Optional*.
 The role PostgREST will use to authenticate.
 If specified, it is assumed to already exist and already have the intended permissions on tables.
 If not specified, will be auto-generated as as `<CR name>_postgrest_role`.
-- `tables`: *Optional*.
-Do not set if you already set `anonRole`.
+- `tables`: Do not set if you already set `anonRole`, otherwise required.
 List of tables within the schema to expose.
-If left empty with an auto-generated role, effectively nothing will be exposed.
 - `grants`: *Optional*.
 Ignored if you already set `anonRole`.
 Comma-separated string listing actions permitted on tables.
 Defaults to `SELECT` if not specified.
 A "full" string is `INSERT, SELECT, UPDATE, DELETE, TRUNCATE, REFERENCES, TRIGGER`, but you may also use `ALL`.
 - `connection`: **Required**.
 A structure to indicate the database to connect to.
 Its sub-properties are:
   - `host`: **Required**.